inspektor-gadget/inspektor-gadget/docs/gadgets/filetop.md

 The following parameters are supported:
  - interval: Output interval, in seconds. (default 1)
  - max_rows: Maximum rows to print. (default 20)
- - sort_by: The field to sort the results by (all,reads,writes,rbytes,wbytes). (default rbytes)
+ - sort_by: The field to sort the results by (all,reads,writes,rbytes,wbytes). (default all)
  - pid: Show all files. (default false, i.e. show regular files only)

 ### Example CR